carlrip/Basic-HTML-CSS-JS-Quiz/css.md

 # Basic CSS Quiz

-The following questions should take you no longer than 30 minutes to answer.
+The following questions should take you no longer than 1 hour to answer.

 1. What CSS selector would target all `label` tags with a `form-label` CSS class name?